alphabill-org/alphabill/docs/transactions.md

    included multiple times.
 2. *BurnTransactionProofs* (array) is an array of [Burn Fungible Token](#burn-fungible-token) transaction proofs.
 The order of this array must match the order of *BurnTransactions* array, so that a transaction and its corresponding proof have the same index.
 3. *Backlink* (byte string) is the backlink to the previous transaction with the target token.
-4. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates down the inheritance chain.
+4. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates up the inheritance chain.

 ##### Lock Token